Javascript is not enabled.

 Part B covers these supplies as durable medical equipment.
 You’ll pay 20 percent of the Medicare-approved costs after you’ve met the Part B deductible for the year.

-You must buy the equipment from a supplier enrolled in Medicare or order it through Medicare’s mail-order program using a Medicare national contract supplier.
-A Part D prescription plan covers supplies used to administer insulin, such as alcohol swabs, gauze, inhaled insulin devices, needles and syringes.
+But you have to buy the equipment from a supplier enrolled in Medicare or order it through Medicare’s mail-order program using a Medicare national contract supplier.
+A Part D prescription drug plan covers supplies used to administer insulin, such as alcohol swabs, gauze, inhaled insulin devices, needles and syringes.

 Video: This New Medicare Benefit Lowers Insulin Costs